nakhan8/Contractual-Game-Dev-Unity/README.md

  1. Go to 2DGame\2DGame\Assets\Scenes
  2. Click SampleScene.unity.

-# Open Application
- 1. Go to project structure.
- 2. Click the 2DGame.exe.

 # Use
 Please open directly after opening the project to start the game.
  1. Download as zip
- 2. Navigate to the Builds folder
+ 2. Navigate to the project structure.
  3. run/double-click on 2DGame.exe

 # Requirements